Janengethe/Login_Authentication/README.md

 ## Authentication Trial
-> In this repo an testing the new skill in
+> In this repo am testing the new skill in
 > creating a registration and login authentication
 > using flask.